Gus Dudgeon: Early life and career

 Angus Boyd Dudgeon was born on 30 September 1942 in Woking, Surrey, England.
-After being expelled from Harrow School, he attended A. S. Neill's experimental and democratic Summerhill School.
+After being expelled from Haileybury School, he attended A. S. Neill's experimental and democratic Summerhill School.
 Throughout his life, Dudgeon regularly attended reunions and actively supported the school.
 Shortly before his death, he recounted how after leaving school, he was fired from a number of jobs in quick succession, "'cause I used to get bored and would leave without telling them.
 I worked in a toy store.
 I sold purple hearts on the streets of London—a pound for one hundred.
 I worked for a clip joint, an advertising agency.
 Just ridiculous jobs.
 I had no idea what I wanted to do".

 After seeing a job vacancy in the newspaper, his mother steered Dudgeon towards Olympic Studios where he worked as a tea boy.
 Within a few years he had worked his way up to a position as an in-house engineer at Decca's studio in West Hampstead.
 In this capacity, he worked with the Artwoods, Bruce Channel, Davy Graham and Shirley Collins.
 Early pop successes included the Zombies' single "She's Not There" (1964) and John Mayall's album Blues Breakers with Eric Clapton (1966).
 He helped in the auditions for Tom Jones and the Rolling Stones.
 He rose to co-produce Ten Years After's debut album in 1967.
 Around this time, he also produced the Bonzo Dog Band albums, The Doughnut in Granny's Greenhouse and Tadpoles.